Kiss Kiss Bang Bang: Box office

-The film opened in limited release on October 21 in the United States.
+The film opened in limited release in 8 theaters on October 21 in the United States, grossing $180,660 in its opening weekend.
 From its release until mid-November, the film's distribution was expanded every weekend due to its favorable critical reviews.
 It stayed in release in the United States until early January.
-The film earned a total of $4,243,756 in the United States.
-Kiss Kiss Bang Bang grossed far more outside the United States, accounting for just over 70% of the film's worldwide gross, accumulating $11,541,392.
-The film ended up earning $15,785,148 worldwide, earning back its budget.
+Kiss Kiss Bang Bang grossed a total of $4,243,756 in the United States and Canada.
+It grossed far more outside the United States, accounting for just over 70% of the film's worldwide gross, accumulating $11,541,392.
+The film ended up grossing $15,785,148 worldwide, earning back its budget.
 Downey was disappointed at the low box office intake, but said Kiss Kiss Bang Bang "ended up being my calling card to Iron Man", as his performance got the interest of director Jon Favreau.
 Iron Man would mark Downey's career resurrection, and Black was even brought in to co-write and direct the sequel Iron Man 3.